-Selling off of Shares
+Selling Off of Shares

-To the extent that any issued and outstanding Shares are sold into the market, there may be an oversupply of Shares and an undersupply of purchasers.
-If this occurs the market price for the Shares may decline significantly and investors may be unable to sell their shares at a profit, or at all.
+The market price for Africa Energy's Shares may be volatile, and subject to some fluctuations.
+To the extent that any issued and outstanding Shares are sold into the market, there may be an oversupply of the Company's Shares and an undersupply of purchasers.
+If this occurs the market price for the Shares may decline significantly and investors may be unable to sell their Shares at a profit, or at all.